 You built a successful restaurant operation and are now thinking about selling.
-What do you need to think about to make your business ready to sell?
+What do you need to think about to make your business ready for sale?
 And importantly, maximize the proceeds you will receive.

 Any sophisticated buyer will go through a due diligence process.
 What this means will be somewhat different depending on what legal form through which you are conducting your business and whether you are selling the assets of your entity or equity in the legal entity itself.
 There are both legal and financial aspects to due diligence as well as operational but we will pass on the operational aspects for this post.
 It is critical that you engage an experienced attorney to draft your documents and work with your CPA to take you through the process.

 Let’s first assume your purchaser is buying assets and assuming certain operating liabilities.
 It’s likely an easier due diligence process under these circumstances.
 The buyer will want to feel confident that you actually own the assets that are being sold.
 Make sure you have purchase contracts, bills of sale, and receipts to prove you have clear title to the assets.
 It’s more complicated if real estate is part of the sale, because the real estate might be held in a different entity and, well, purchasing commercial real estate is just more complicated.

 If you are leasing your location(s), the buyer will be interested in your leases in terms of transferability, percentage rents, rent escalation clauses, remaining lease terms, potential guarantees, etc. Closely related to the ownership issue is whether the assets might be subject to liabilities.
 For example, if kitchen equipment was purchased under a capital lease, the buyer will want to make sure payments are current.
 Generally, assets being sold and liabilities being assumed are scheduled out the in APA (asset purchase agreement).